 It was a long process preparing for surgery.
 The doctor took me through a regimen of medications to find out what I could tolerate and what combinations work best for my PD symptoms.
 I underwent psychological evaluations to rule out dementia, a DBS disqualifier.

 On the day of surgery I was excited and ready, but a little anxious about being awake while having an electrode placed in my brain.
 Dr. Varga and my neurosurgeon, Dr. Buchanan, took my fear away by telling me exactly what to expect.
 I trusted them completely.
 Before I went into the operating room Dr. Buchanan told me we were making history that day by being the first patient and doctor in the world to perform DBS using a new imaging device!

 I was sedated in pre-op and hours later woke up to Dr. Varga calling my name in the operating room.
 It looked like a movie set with so many doctors, nurses and cameras.
 I could see the new device, which resembled a huge doughnut.
 I watched as she sent a small electrical voltage to each problem area of my body.
 Each area she shocked was instantly changed.
 After years of tension my left arm and leg muscles relaxed.
 It felt amazing to flex my foot and move my toes.
 At that moment my neurosurgeon was physically placing the electrode in its exact position in my brain.
-I had no A feeling of nervousness, worried thoughts and physical distress., just amazement.
+I had no anxiety, just amazement.
 I awoke in the recovery room seven hours later and went home the following afternoon with light pain and medication.
 I was happy to see that my entire head hadn’t been shaved, only some areas.

 I returned two weeks later for an outpatient procedure to place the battery in my chest and run the connection wires under my skin from my scalp to my chest.
 The doctor advised me that the recovery would be painful.
 He was right, but medication helped.